On the periodic decompositions of multidimensional configurations: Abstract

 \section{Abstract}

 We consider $d$-dimensional configurations, that is, colorings of the $d$-dimensional integer grid $\Z^d$ with finitely many colors.
 Moreover, we interpret the colors as integers so that configurations are functions $\Z^d \rightarrow \Z$ of finite range.
 We say that such function is $k$-periodic if it is invariant under translations in $k$ linearly independent directions.
+1-periodic functions are called periodic.
 It is known that if a configuration has a non-trivial annihilator, that is, if some non-trivial linear combination of its translations is the zero function, then it is a sum of finitely many periodic functions.
 This result is known as the periodic decomposition theorem.
-We prove two different improvements of it.
+We prove two different improvements of it and discuss some applications of these improvements.
 The first improvement gives a characterization on annihilators of a configuration to guarantee the $k$-periodicity of the functions in its periodic decomposition --- for any $k$.
 The periodic decomposition theorem is then a special case of this result with $k=1$.
+We discuss an application of this result concerning translational tilings.
 The second improvement concerns so called sparse configurations for which the number of non-zero values in patterns grows at most linearly with respect to the diameter of the pattern.
-We prove that a sparse configuration with a non-trivial annihilator is a sum of finitely many periodic fibers where a fiber means a function whose non-zero values lie on a unique line.
+We prove that a sparse configuration with a non-trivial annihilator is a sum of finitely many periodic fibers where a fiber means a function whose support (that is, the set of points where the function gets non-zero values) is contained in a unique line.
+As an application of this result, we show that $\R$-configurations with uniformly discrete supports that have non-trivial annihilators are necessarily periodic.